 Rev 9:3 “And there came out of the smoke locusts upon the earth: and unto them was given power, as the scorpions of the earth have power.”

-These locusts are unquestionably not human armies but demonic.
+These locusts are not necessarily human armies but symbolic and likely demonic.
 We know that because of their fantastical appearance and by their leader, whom we will discuss in our comments when we arrive at the verses exposing those things.

 In the Bible, locusts may have several different inferences.
 The first is the literal locust, the insect.
 It is the insect that swarms and devours every green thing in its path.
 It is a large grasshopper that is usually tame, but in times of drought or famine or extremely dry weather they sometimes swarm in the millions and cause enormous damage to crops.
 In fact, they have the power to inflict enough damage on crops to cause a famine.
 When they swarm, they are extremely dangerous.
 They are also edible and are a delicacy in some quarters.
 Swarming locusts are also a metaphor for large, populous military armies bent on conquest, and a metaphor for the Judgment of God.
 We need not dwell on the literal insect that is a locust for we are familiar with those locusts.